 Matthew Cleveland Recruiting

-The Alpharetta native is the 24th ranked player in the 2021 recruiting class per 247Sports‘ Composite Rankings.
-He holds offers from Florida State, Louisville, Georgia Tech, Auburn, Miami, Arkansas, Tulane, Appalachian State, Maryland, Missouri, Kansas State, Seton Hall, Iowa State, Clemson, and TCU.
-He’s also drawn interest from North Carolina and Kentucky.
-Michigan head coach Juwan Howard has thrown his hat into the Cleveland sweepstakes.
-Lousiville and Florida State are his top choices, according to 247Sports‘ Interest Meter.
+The Alpharetta native is the 22nd ranked player in the 2021 basketball recruiting class per 247Sports‘ Composite Rankings.
+He held offers from Florida State, Louisville, Georgia Tech, Auburn, Miami, Arkansas, Tulane, Appalachian State, Maryland, Missouri, Kansas State, North Carolina State, Seton Hall, Stanford, Iowa State, Clemson, and TCU.

 Cleveland’s proved his playing style can translate to wins.
-Room for expansion is in front of him, it looks like Lousiville or Tallahassee is, too.
+Room for expansion is in front of him when he arrives in Tallahassee.

 UPDATE (July 22, 2020): Cleveland took to Twitter ahead of his senior season to make a verbal commitment to head coach Leonard Hamilton and the Florida State Seminoles.

 Cleveland has been elevated from a four-star to a five star since signing with FSU basketball.
 Joining him in Tallahassee are four-star guard Jalen Warley, four-star center John Butler, and three-star center Naheem McLeod.
 Five-star shooting guard Bryce McGowens was originally a member of the class, but he switched to the Nebraska Cornhuskers to play with his older brother.

 Hamilton’s NCAA recruiting class is ranked fifth nationally and second in the ACC.

 Cleveland proved he’s more than a scorer in high school and on the AAU circuit.
 If he can keep the momentum going at Florida State, the NBA is certainly in his future.